Giskard-AI/phare/README.md

 ```
 uv run python download_phare.py --path ./phare_data
 ```

+This will download the [Phare dataset](https://huggingface.co/datasets/giskardai/phare) to the `./phare_data` folder.

 ### Set up API Keys
 Set up the API keys for the providers you want to use in the `.env` file.